Firearm Faceoff: Glock 17 vs 19

 Derived from Glock’s entry to the Army’s Modular Handgun System program, the G19X uses a compact-length frame with the grip module of the G17, blended with the compact slide of the G19 and most of the company’s new Generation 5 features.

 This produces a pistol with a 17+1 capacity that is as tall as the G17 but only as long as the G19, walking the line between the two models.
 A little different, with a coyote color scheme, a detachable lanyard ring, and steel sights, the G19X is distinctive.
+We have an in-depth review of the G19X for those interested.

 Further muddying the waters, Glock in 2018 introduced the G45, which is more or less the same gun as the G19X but in a black scheme, with the addition of front slide serrations, and without the lanyard ring.